The Debra Gelfand Children's Foundation

 Where does my money go?

-One hundred percent of all donations received go directly to the students and families of District 34.
-The Debra Gelfand Children’s Foundation provides shoes, clothing, temporary transportation, rental and utility assistance, school supplies, books, and other supports, to District 34 students who are low income and/or experiencing an emergency crisis.
-The Foundation works with all eight schools in the district as well as with GOAL, and also provides funding for field trips, costs associated with extracurriculars, and other special events.
+All donations received by the Debra Gelfand Children’s Foundation go directly to the students and families of District 34.
+Foundation provides shoes, clothing, temporary transportation, rental and utility assistance, medical bill assistance, school supplies, books, uniforms, field trips, band instruments, and many other supports, to District 34 students who are experiencing an emergency crisis and/or financial needs.
+The Foundation works with all eight schools in the district.
+Our school social workers work directly with the students and families as liaisons to our Foundation.